 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-One of the most common reason people hear noise -- other conversations, radio stations -- on their phone lines is problems with cordless phones.
+One of the most common reason people hear noise — like other conversations or radio stations — coming through on their phone lines is problems with cordless phones.

 1. Unplug your phone

 Any piece of equipment plugged into your phone jack can act as an antenna and pick up CB or AM/FM broadcasting station frequencies.
 Unfortunately, this is particularly true for cordless phones.

 Disconnect the base unit from the telephone jack.